ibm-cloud-docs/account/email.md

 4. Click **Save**.

 ## Setting infrastructure notifications
+{: #setting-infra-notifications}
+{: help}
+{: support}

-If you're a Pay-As-You-Go or Subscription account owner, you can choose whether to receive {{site.data.keyword.Bluemix_notm}} infrastructure email notifications about unplanned events, maintenance, and announcements.
-Infrastructure notifications are scoped to the account that you switched to.
-You can switch to another account and manage notifications for that account.
+If you're a user in a Pay-As-You-Go or Subscription account, you can choose whether to receive {{site.data.keyword.Bluemix_notm}} infrastructure email notifications about unplanned events, maintenance, and announcements.
+Infrastructure notifications settings affect only the account that you're in when you set them.
+You can switch to another account and separately manage notifications for that account.

 1. Go to the **{{site.data.keyword.avatar}}** icon ![Avatar icon](../icons/i-avatar-icon.svg) &gt; **Profile and settings**.
 2. Click **Notifications**.